 What are impressions vs. reach vs. engagement?
 Impressions and reach are most often used when dealing with social media channels and paid advertising campaigns.
 Engagement can apply more broadly to ads and social content as well as to actions users take on a brand’s website and blog.

-Defining meaningful marketing metrics is one of the more daunting tasks of marketers’ job duties.
+Defining meaningful marketing metrics is one of the more daunting tasks of a business owner or marketer’s job duties.
 Proving return on investment (ROI) is even more difficult.
-It’s consistently one of the top challenges marketers have.
-It landed in the top five obstacles B2B marketers face in a 2020 report by Forbes since sales cycles in these markets are typically long and complex.
+In fact, it’s consistently one of the top challenges marketers have.

-It’s great to have a social media content calendar full of posts and a blog schedule queued up and ready to go.
-But marketing content without results doesn’t matter — especially to the stakeholders paying for your budget.
+While it’s great to have a social media content calendar full of posts and a blog schedule queued up and ready to go — there’s more to it than that.
+Marketing content without results doesn’t matter — especially to the stakeholders paying for your budget.

 Impressions vs. reach vs. engagement: What’s the difference?